-Homeless Veterans Assisted: Up to 600 homeless Veterans and their families who become homeless because of an unexpected life experience, such as a job loss, domestic violence, or a medical crisis.
+Homeless Veterans Assisted: Homeless Veterans and their families who become homeless because of an unexpected life experience, such as a job loss, domestic violence, or a medical crisis.
 Homeless Veterans need not have an honorable discharge to be eligible for this assistance.